 q The address of a queue descriptor Xenomai will use to store the queue-related data.
 This descriptor must always be valid while the message queue is active therefore it must be allocated in permanent memory. name An ASCII string standing for the symbolic name of the queue.
 When non-NULL and non-empty, this string is copied to a safe place into the descriptor, and passed to the registry package if enabled for indexing the created queue.
 Shared queues must be given a valid name. poolsize The size (in bytes) of the message buffer pool which is going to be pre-allocated to the queue.
 Message buffers will be claimed and released to this pool.
-The buffer pool memory is not extensible, so this value must be compatible with the highest message pressure that could be expected. qlimit This parameter allows to limit the maximum number of messages which can be queued at any point in time.
+The buffer pool memory is not extensible, so this value must be compatible with the highest message pressure that could be expected. qlimit queued at any point in time.
 Sending to a full queue begets an error.
-The special value Q_UNLIMITED can be passed to specify an unlimited amount. mode] of them affecting the new queue:
+The special value Q_UNLIMITED can be passed to specify an unlimited amount. mode The queue creation mode.
+The following flags can be OR'ed into this bitmask, each of them affecting the new queue:

-- Q_FIFO makes tasks pend in FIFO order on the queue for consuming messages. - Q PRIO makes tasks pend in priority order on the queue. - Q_SHARED causes the queue to be sharable between kernel and user-space tasks.
+- Q\FIFO makes tasks pend in FIFO order on the queue for consuming messages. - Q PRIO makes tasks pend in priority order on the queue. - Q\SHARED causes the queue to be sharable between kernel and user-space tasks.
 Otherwise, the new queue is only available for kernel-based usage.
-This flag is implicitely set when the caller is running in user-space.
-This feature requires the real-time support in user-space to be configured in (CONFIG_XENO_OPT_PERVASIVE). - Q_DMA causes the buffer pool associated to the queue to be allocated in physically contiguous memory, suitable for DMA operations with I/O devices.
+This flag is implicitly set when the caller is running in user-space.
+This feature requires the real-time support in user-space to be configured in (CONFIG\XENO\OPT\PERVASIVE). - Q\DMA causes the buffer pool associated to the queue to be allocated in physically contiguous memory, suitable for DMA operations with I/O devices.
 A 128Kb limit exists for poolsize when this flag is passed.

 - -EEXIST is returned if the name is already in use by some registered object. - -EINVAL is returned if poolsize is null, greater than the system limit, or name is null or empty for a shared queue. - -ENOMEM is returned if not enough system memory is available to create or register the queue.
-Additionally, and if Q_SHARED has been passed in mode, errors while mapping the buffer pool in the caller's address space might beget this return code too. - -EPERM is returned if this service was called from an invalid context. - -ENOSYS is returned if mode specifies Q_SHARED, but the real-time support in user-space is unavailable. - -ENOENT is returned if /dev/rtheap can't be opened.
+Additionally, and if Q\SHARED has been passed in mode, errors while mapping the buffer pool in the caller's address space might beget this return code too. - -EPERM is returned if this service was called from an invalid context. - -ENOSYS is returned if mode specifies Q\SHARED, but the real-time support in user-space is unavailable. - -ENOENT is returned if /dev/rtheap can't be opened.